liv7c/devblog/src/blog/how-to-use-the-html-specification-to-write-better-html.md

 ## How to read an HTML specification entry

+In this section, we'll discuss how to read an HTML specification entry.
 Let's say you're looking at [the specification for the `<li>` element](https://html.spec.whatwg.org/multipage/grouping-content.html#the-li-element).
-Each element in the specification is decribed using a consistent set of sections.
+Each element in the specification is described using a consistent set of sections.
 Here's a quick breakdown of some key sections you'll find for most elements:

 - **Content model**: This tells you what can go inside the element tags.
 In the case of the `<li>` tag, its content model is "flow content", meaning it can contain almost any HTML element.
 - **Content attributes**: The section lists the possible attributes you can specify on the element.
 - **Contexts in which the element can be used**: It indicates where the element can be used.
 For instance, some elements are only valid within specific parent elements.
 In the case of the `<li>`, this section explains that `<li>` should be used inside of `<ol>`, `<ul>` or `<menu>` elements.

 The specification also includes many clickable links to help you explore further.
-For example, if you need a refresher on what "flow content" means, click on the link and you'll be taken to a detailed overview of that term.
+For example, if you need a refresher on what "flow content" means, click on the link, and you'll be taken to a detailed overview of that term.

 ## Building a better mental image of the different elements and their purpose